spacebeam/research/site/content/download.md

 ##System requirements

-Chaos HPC is a Debian desktop with custom configurations and additional software.
+ShaOS HPC is a Debian desktop with custom configurations and additional software.
 The [hardware recommendations](https://www.debian.org/releases/jessie/amd64/ch03s04.html.en) from the Debian project apply.

 ###Download